Ask the Expert: Body Odor Remedies for Those Who Sweat a Lot

 Hallig: While having good personal hygiene is a good starting point, complementing it with the use of the right product is a more effective way to combat body odor.
 For example, taking regular showers may only cleanse your body of dirt and temporarily reduce bacteria.
 Showering may not be enough to protect you from sweat and body odor as you go through all your activities for the day.

-Some consumers would go with traditional or heritage body odor remedies such as alum stone, tawas powder, or even calamansi or lime.
+Some consumers would go with traditional or heritage body odor remedies such as alum stone, , or even calamansi or lime.
 However, many of these fight body odor only by eliminating odor-causing bacteria.

 If you prefer this route when it comes to preventing sweat and odor, try Rexona 3-in-1 Deo Powder Peppermint Cool.
-This unique powder formula, which contains potassium alum, can be applied to the underarms, back, and feet to protect from body odor and sweat.
+Instead of using a tawas roll-on deodorant, it is a unique powder formula, which contains potassium alum, can be applied to the underarms, back, and feet to protect from body odor and sweat.
 It’s also mild and gentle on the skin and is non-staining on clothes.
 Meanwhile, peppermint has a cooling effect and is also known to provide relief from inflammation.